% diff -u oldfile newfile

 Consider whether changes to your port might cause any other ports to break.
 If this is the case, coordinate the changes with the maintainers of those ports.
 This is especially important if your update changes the shared library version; in this case, at the very least, the dependent ports will need to get a

-PORTREVISIONbump so that they will automatically be upgraded by automated tools such as portmaster or portupgrade(1).
+PORTREVISIONbump so that they will automatically be upgraded by automated tools such as ports-mgmt/poudriere.

 Send your update by submitting a PR with an explanation of the changes and a patch containing the differences between the original port and the updated one.
 Please refer to Writing FreeBSD Problem Reports for information on how to write a really good PR.

 At some stage a committer will deal with your PR.
 It may take minutes, or it may take one or two weeks - so please be patient.
 If it takes any longer, please seek for help on mailing lists (FreeBSD ports mailing list), IRC: #bsdports on EFNet or #freebsd-ports on Libera for example.

 If a committer finds a problem with your changes, they will most likely refer it back to you.
 A prompt response will help get your PR committed faster, and is better for maintaining a thread of conversation when trying to resolve any problems.

 Your changes will be committed and your port will have been updated.
 The PR will then be closed by the committer.
 That is it!

 This section is about discovering and fixing problems that stop your ports from building correctly.